 Well no, this year they introduced the grade 9 and only 3% of students got it.
 So if you compare like with like, i.e. compare 2017 with 1994, then you get 3% of students achieving the top grade, so there has been no change.
 Exams are staying about the same.

 This year there has been a 0.4% drop in grade 9s/8s compared to last year’s A* grades for English GCSE.
 That’s the headline most newspapers are worrying over.
 Except what’s not being mentioned is that this grade-dip is for English language and literature combined.
 If you look at English literature (all students sit two English GCSEs) we’ve actually gone up by over 2%.

 Today, partly thanks to the fact that schools are shifting to online data storage, we can keep past-papers from previous years and give them to our students.
-In fact, at my school I have done video-recordings of myself answering previous years Physics papers.
-Students can log on to the physics network and watch me as I attempt a question, describing my method as I go.
+In fact, at my school I have done video-recordings of myself answering previous Physics papers.
+Students can log on to the school network and watch me as I answer a question, describing my method as I go.
 This is very specific coaching which gives them a slight edge.
 And that’s a good thing.

 Maybe I’m actually causing problems for them further down the line by doing that.
 I have occasionally coached a student to get an A grade, and they’ve gone to University only to find they don’t really understand the subject as well as they thought and have dropped out.
 Perhaps I should just let students do a bit worse and not train them in the art of the exam?
 Hmmm that's a tricky one.

 Ultimately, once teachers get to know how an exam system works they can train the students to do better at it so we see an increase in grades.
 The problem is that this puts teachers in a difficult position.
 The government tells schools to raise their standards.
 If the grades don’t go up then we’ve failed to do it.
 If the grades do go up then it’s because the exams are easier.
 It’s a no-win scenario which is not something anyone wants to face.